w3f/Grants-Program/applications/khoj.md

 - What your project is *not* or will *not* provide or implement
   - We wont be implementing any sdk or tool for the ecosystem it is a dApp.
-  - Deployment will be restricted to Moonbeam Alpha (Testnet) for now.
+  - Deployment will be restricted to Polkadot AssetHub.
   - Unit tests will be restricted to the smart contract, not including the frontend.

 ### 🧩 Ecosystem Fit